 PND is depression suffered by a mother following childbirth.
-Some women trace their depression back to their positive pregnancy test or finding out they were expecting multiples at the scan.
-More commonly, you may find PND developing after the babies’ birth, with the baby blues getting progressively worse as time goes on.
+Some women trace their depression back to their positive pregnancy test or finding out they were pregnant with twins, triplets or more at the scan.
+More commonly, you may find PND developing after the birth of your twins, triplets or more, with the baby blues getting progressively worse as time goes on.
 Other women do not develop PND until much later; sometimes several months after their babies are born.
-It is important to remember that fathers and partners can also experience depression after the birth of their babies.
+It is important to remember that fathers and partners can also experience depression after the birth of their twins, triplets or more.

 Our guide to PND can be downloaded here: PND guide, but we have outlined the symptoms of PND below (Source: NHS.uk):

 - a persistent feeling of sadness and low mood

 - loss of interest in the world around you and no longer enjoying things that used to give you pleasure

 - lack of energy and feeling tired all the time

 - trouble sleeping at night and feeling sleepy during the day

 - feeling that you're unable to look after your babies